Arshium14/Arshium14/README.md

 - 🛠️ I'm part of a game dev team (Apricot Studios) and I'm the lead artist.
 - 💬 Ask me about literally anything you want.
 - 📫 How to reach me: themintyapricot@gmail.com
-- 😄 Pronouns: He/Him/Apricot
+- 😄 Pronouns: He/Him
 Thanks for Reading,
-TheMintyApricot 🍊
+Arsh ✨